 High speed not only solved the tasks set by Johnson, but also created many difficulties in the operation of the “Blackbird”.
 At the Mach 3 speed (Mach number = 1 the speed of sound, i.e. 1390 km / h), the air friction was so great that the aircraft’s titanium skin was heated to 300 ºС.
 However, Johnson solved this problem.
 Minimal cooling was provided by the black paint of the hull, made on a ferrite basis (ferrite - iron or iron alloy).
 It performed a dual function: firstly, it dissipated heat entering the surface of the aircraft, secondly, it reduced the radar visibility of the aircraft.
 In order to reduce the visibility of ferrite paint is very often used in military aviation.

-The main "conditioner" in the design of the SR-71 was the special fuel JP-7, which was developed for US supersonic aircraft.
-Thanks to its constant circulation from the fuel tanks, through the skin of the aircraft, the Black Thrush hull was constantly cooled to the engines, and the fuel managed to warm up to 320 ºС during this time.
-True, the technical advantages of JP-7 were not justified by its consumption.
-At cruising speed, two Pratt & Whitney J58 scout engines consumed about 600 kg / min.
+The main "air conditioning" in the design of the SR-71 was a special fuel JP-7, which was developed for supersonic aviation in the United States.
+Thanks to its constant circulation from the fuel tanks, through the skin of the aircraft, to the engines, the Blackbird’s body was constantly cooled, and the fuel managed to warm up to 320 ºС during this time.
+True, the technical advantages of the JP-7 were not justified by its expense.
+At cruising speed, two Pratt & Whitney J58 reconnaissance engines consumed about 600 kg / min.

 At first, the circulation system was a major headache for engineers.
 JP-7 fuel could easily leak even through the smallest leaks.
 And there were more than enough of these in the hydraulic and fuel systems.
 By the summer of 1965, the problem of fuel leakage was finally solved, but the chain of failures of the Blackbird was just beginning.